christian-schlichtherle/bali-di-site/docs/guide/scala.md

 }
 ```

-Next, another round is started to recursively expand the generated `make[...]` calls:
+Next, another round is started to recursively expand the generated `make[...]` calls and form the final result:

 ```scala
 val module = new WeatherStationModule { context =>